Experienced Epidural Hematoma Lawyers

 If you suspect that your child has suffered a birth injury as a result of a medical mistake, please contact our in-house team of medical experts for a free, no-obligation review of your child’s medical records.
-With more than 30 years of experience representing birth victims across the country, the lawyers at Janet, Janet & Suggs, LLC (JJS) can help you find out what went wrong and obtain the compensation you deserve.
+With 40 years of experience representing birth victims across the country, the lawyers at Janet, Janet & Suggs, LLC (JJS) can help you find out what went wrong and obtain the compensation you deserve.

 Call 1-877-692-3862 for a Free Consultation.

 Epidural hematoma often results in a diagnosis of Cerebral Palsy – though this may not occur until months or years after the initial injury.
 In the interim, it is essential to observe the affected child’s behavior and development for common signs and symptoms of CP, including:

 - Lack of coordination and inability to grasp/hold objects

 - Excessive drooling

 - Muscle tone variations, from floppy to rigid